AndresJejen/DashBoardDS4A/README.md

 ### Backend

-The Backend is build with python using Flask as server and Docker as process runner in second plane, also the data that this dashboard uses provides from a database in `Elastic Search`, where all the data provided by the company stay safe and is easy to query from authorized users.
+The Backend was built with python using Flask as server and Docker as process runner in the second plane, also the data that this dashboard uses is provided from a database in `Elastic Search`, where the data is safe and is easy to request from authorized users.

 ### Frontend

-The frontend is implemented with `Dash`, a powerful toll for building interactive plots with `Plotly`.
+The frontend is implemented with `Dash`, a powerful tool for building interactive plots with `Plotly`.

 ## Data Flow